heinzwittenbrink/slides-editorial-processes/editorial-processes.md

 ## Editing is about authority and leadership

-> Content creation encompasses writing, illustration, information visualization, metadata and text-equivalent production, and interface writing, and is supported by creative direction and old-fashioned editorial leadership.
-Kissane, p.
+> Content creation encompasses writing, illustration, information visualization, metadata and text-equivalent production, and interface writing, and is supported by creative direction and old-fashioned editorial leadership. @kissaneElementsContentStrategy2011 p.
 62

 ## Editing as continuous handling of complex situations with unexpected components